Most people who drive a car will at some point in their life be involved in a car accident.

 Even minor fender-benders and other small collisions can result in significant injuries that can take years to recover from.

-If you or a loved one has been injured in a car accident, please contact Greenberg & Ruby, LLP to discuss your case.
-We can help you secure compensation for your injuries due to the negligence of another party, and give you the assistance you need during this trying time.
+If you or a loved one has been injured in a car accident, contact the Los Angeles car accident attorneys at Greenberg and Ruby to discuss your case.
+They can help you secure compensation for your injuries due to the negligence of another party, and give you the assistance you need during this trying time.

-At Greenberg & Ruby, LLP, our attorneys are dedicated to providing exceptional representation to all those who have been injured due to negligence.
+Greenberg & Ruby Injury Attorneys, APC, is dedicated to providing exceptional representation to all those who have been injured due to negligence.

-Ultimately, we are here to provide the help and support necessary to secure the maximum possible compensation for your needs.
+Ultimately, Greenberg & Ruby Injury Attorneys, APC is here to provide the help and support necessary to secure the maximum amount possible for your car accident.

-Car accidents are classified by the mechanism or manner of collision.
-Mechanisms of collision include rollovers, rear-end impacts, head-on crashes, side or T-bone collisions and off-road collisions.
+Car accidents are classified by their manner of collision.
+Manners of collision include rollovers, rear-end impacts, head-on crashes, side or T-bone collisions and off-road collisions.
 Each category is potentially dangerous or fatal, but rollovers, head-on collisions and side collisions are the most lethal.
-Types of car accidents we handle include:
+Types of car accidents Greenberg And Ruby Injury Attorneys handle include:

 - Head-on collisions: involve two vehicles driving towards each other from opposite directions and colliding front to front.